 Who Can Donate?

-While you donate with the registered NGOs, a certain amount is qualified for the tax deduction under Section 80G.
+While making an NGO donation with registered NGOs, a certain amount is qualified for the tax deduction under Section 80G.
 The donation will qualify for deduction only up to the limit of 10% of the Gross Total Income – GTI.
 Within which again there are limits that some donations qualify for the deduction at the rate of 100% and some qualify at the rate of 50%.

 As per the amendments to the Finance Act 2017, cash donations exceeding Rs 2000, unless by means other than cash, will not be eligible for the tax benefit.
 While donations for rural development are concerned, cash donations beyond Rs 10,000 will not be eligible under section 80CGA.